-B22.
+B30.
 The University operates a late submission window at all levels of study, whereby a student who has failed to submit a summative assessment by the published deadline may submit within a defined period for a capped mark.
 Late submissions will be accepted up to seven days after the deadline.
-The mark for any assessment submitted during this period will be capped at 50%.
+The mark for any assessment submitted during this period will be capped at 40% (or 50% for students on Level 7 of an Integrated Master's degree).
 The overall unit mark will not automatically be capped, and application of a late cap at assessment level will not be considered as a reassessment, nor will it impact upon a student's reassessment opportunities elsewhere in the unit.

-B23.
+B31.
 Where one part of an assessment with multiple submission points is submitted late, the late cap will be applied to the full assessment.

-B24.
+B32.
 The late submission window does not apply to time-constrained assessments, such as exams or tests, or reassessments.
 If a reassessment is submitted past the deadline, it will receive a mark of 0.

-B25.
+B33.
 Where, following a late submission, a student has an approved request for an extension that covers the original submission period, the mark for the assessment will revert to the original, uncapped, grade.

-B26.
-Students will not be entitled to undertake reassessment in any element(s) with a capped mark of 50% applied as a result of late submission.
+B34.
+Students will not be entitled to undertake reassessments with a capped mark of 40% (or 50% for students on Level 7 of an Integrated Master's degree) applied as a result of late submission.